 Red Flag Journals #1

-That fateful afternoon I distortedly told myself that Jasmine was the enemy, my tormentor.
+That fateful afternoon I distortedly told myself, Jasmine was the enemy, my tormentor.
 I was the victim.
-She was an awesome mother, a good wife, and she deserves better.
+She was an awesome mother, a good wife and she deserves better.
 I didn’t tell myself the right story.
-I didn’t question if my thoughts were real.
-I recall the pain of my mother’s sudden passing when I was eighteen: the despair, the tailspin, the loss.
+I didn’t question if my thoughts were real or reel.
+I recall the pain of my mother’s sudden passing when I was 18.
+The despair, the tailspin, the loss.
 But I didn’t recall that memory as I came off the couch and attacked Jasmine, essentially making my three daughters at daycare orphans.
-I never disrespected my mother or grandmother; I was on my best behavior around these women.
+I never disrespected my mother or grandmother, I was on my best behavior around these women.
 So why not my wife?

-I now understand that I was socialized into a warped ideal of masculinity that was toxic in its origin.
-Sitting on that couch, I not only denied being in pain, but I wouldn’t acknowledge or recognize my primary emotions: hurt, fear, and shame.
-It was more comforting to let anger bully those feelings and convert them into false pride, power, and confidence.
+I now understand I was socialized into a warped ideal of masculinity, that was toxic in its origin.
+Sitting on that couch, I not only denied being in pain but I wouldn’t acknowledge or recognize my primary emotions: hurt, fear and shame.
+It was more comforting to let anger bully those feelings and convert them into false pride, power and confidence.

 I’ve learned about extreme individualism.
 I didn’t ask for help for my mental health issues because it wasn’t a sign of strength or seen as manly.

-I understand that even when violence isn’t physical, there are other acts that I used to impose my will on my partners.
-I didn’t know that belittling, betrayal, harassment, coercion, fear, lies, slamming doors, throwing keys, eye rolls, weaponizing the finances, and heavy breathing are all forms of domestic violence.
+I understand even when violence isn’t physical, there are other acts that I used to impose my will on my partners.
+I didn’t know belittling, betrayal, harassment, coercion, fear, lies, slamming doors, throwing keys, eye rolls, weaponing the finances and heavy breathing are all forms of domestic violence.
 I do now.
-I’ve learned that daily life stressors such as bills, unemployment, and medical issues can pressure cook and be catalysts for domestic abuse.
+I’ve learned that daily life stressors such as bills, unemployment and medical issues can pressure cook and be catalysts for domestic abuse.

 A relationship is not a win-lose zero sum game, as I’ve always approached them.
-I’ve been taught the concept of time-outs: where mindfulness meets intention in an escalating heated situation.
+I’ve been taught the concept of time-outs.
+Where mindfulness meets intention in an escalating heated situation.
 I’ve learned about fair negotiating, effective communication, agreeing on how to disagree.
 The 48-hour rule where a couple can revisit a disagreement in two days to determine if it is still relevant.
 I had a family that loved me, the love I always perceived as elusive.
 My daughters would run outside to greet me when I arrived home.
-But my mind was shallow and self-absorbed.
-Now my daughters run from me, eighteen years later.
+But my mind was shallow and self absorbed.
+Now my daughters run from me, 18 years later.
 Actions have consequences.
 In critical moments, it’s not just what is occurring.
-It’s how the story is being told about what is occurring.
+It’s how the story is being told, about what is occurring.
 After my self evaluation, I realized I lacked the values of grace, humility, fairness, and gratitude.

 I’ve learned that starting my own family was a privilege, a responsibility, not a right or accessory.
-I had a family, yet I acted as if I was a bachelor.
+I had a family yet I acted as if I was a bachelor.
 I now know to pick a lane and stay true to it.
-An unacknowledged belief system is how I internalized that women were weak and inferior objects.
-My narrow-minded sexism and sense of entitlement couldn’t tolerate Jasmine’s standing up for herself.
+An unacknowledged belief system is how I internalized women, they were weak and inferior objects.
+My narrow minded sexism and sense of entitlement couldn’t tolerate Jasmine’s standing up for herself.
 Women existed to tell my fragile ego how great I was.
 My abusive dysfunction was dangerous.
-I’ve learned that there are always alternatives to violence.
-Real men maintain self-control and meet challenging moments with integrity.
-That the strategies I used to sustain control with women consistently undermined our trust, intimacy, love, and connection; in other words, an equally satisfying, mature relationship.
+I’ve learned there are always alternatives to violence.
+Real men maintain self control and meet challenging moments with integrity.
+That the strategies I used to sustain control with women consistently undermined our trust, intimacy, love and connection.
+In other words, an equally satisfying mature relationship.

 For Jasmine not reaching her future, her benefit to society.